 The Company is committed to minimizing its environmental impacts through efficient use of natural resources, including electricity, which is the key touch point of the Company's technology driven business.
 The Company is governed by an effective Environmental Policy.
 It believes that in order to meet the objectives of its Environmental Policy, employee commitment is imperative.
 The Company constantly endeavours to create awareness amongst employees and encourages them to adopt conservation practices on an ongoing basis.
-The Company is ISO 14001:2015 certified and continues to monitor its Environment Management Plan, developed based on the Environment Review conducted annually, to assess the impact of the Company's activities.
+The Company is ISO 14001 certified and continues to monitor its Environment Management Plan, developed based on the Environment Review conducted annually, to assess the impact of the Company's activities.

 The Company has also developed an E-Waste Policy for the safe disposal of e-waste from its premises and has tie-ups with authorized e-waste recyclers to dispose off the e-waste in an eco-friendly manner.
 Further, the e-waste disposal is minimized by adopting best practices in maintenance and re-use of resources.
-Other initiatives implemented by the Company to save the environment are smoke emission test, noise pollution test, water test, cold fogging and password enabled printer to minimize wastage of paper.
+Other initiatives implemented by the Company to save the environment are Installation of Emission Control device on DGs.
+Environment monitoring through Smoke emission test, Ambient air Quality noise pollution test & water test, cold fogging and password enabled printer to minimize wastage of paper.